mazurinv/andromeda_test/README.md

 Tags can be bounded to articles (many to many).

 API methods:

-- create/edit tag
+- get article by id
 - create/edit article with tags bounded.
 Query must return article
 - remove article
+- create/edit tag
+- get list of tags
 - get list of articles with filtering by tags.
 If query has more than one tag, API should return only articles having all tags from query
-- get article by id

 The response must be in JSON.